dergigi/njump-to/README.md

 **Live at: [https://njump.to/](https://njump.to/)**

+> Don't know what njump is?
+Learn more at [https://njump.me/about](https://njump.me/about)

 ## How it works

 The service provides a single, memorable URL (`https://njump.to/`) that automatically forwards to a random njump mirror, eliminating the need to remember or choose between multiple instances.